Gaelmare/essentialtfc/README.md

-# Essential TFC - Filling the gap of basic TFC modpacks in 1.18
+# Essential TFC - Filling the gap of basic TFC modpacks in 1.18/1.20
-Otherwise known as the modpack I'd recommend someone start with in TerraFirmaCraft 1.18.2
+Otherwise known as the modpack I'd recommend someone start with in TerraFirmaCraft 1.18.2 or 1.20.1

 I plan to keep this up-to-date consistently